You may wish to see an introduction to this section first.

 Letoon was located near the sea, at only three miles from Xanthos.
 Its population was most likely limited to the priests who performed religious ceremonies at the temples and their servants, yet Letoon had a large theatre.
 This is explained by the fact that periodical festivals were held in honour of Leto and her children and crowds came not only from nearby Xanthos and Patara, but from the whole region.

-The central part of the theatre was carved from natural bedrock, but the current building is the result of an enlargement of the IInd century AD, with two very fine archways which facilitated access of the audience.
+Initially the theatre was carved from natural bedrock, but it was enlarged in IInd century AD; two very fine archways facilitated the access of the audience.

 |Other ancient oracles/shrines in this web site:|